williampiat3/ImprovingPSRemotePlay/README.md

 * Rumble and ... remote waking-up the PlayStation from Rest mode was not supported on Windows.

 Now in it's version 2.1.1 fully compatible with PS5, the only noticable drawbacks are:
-* The touchpad become your second PC touchpad and it stop working if the stream windows isn't selected.
+* On linux, The touchpad become your second PC touchpad and it stop working if the stream windows isn't selected.
 * The ps button on PS4 act a bit differently than usual
-* Sometimes the fullscreen mode revert to window mode (double tap on touchpad is equivalent to double clic)
+* On linux, sometimes the fullscreen mode revert to window mode (double tap on touchpad is equivalent to double clic)

 However it have a lots of advantages :
 * PS4 and PS5 on local network are detected automatically (or in the case of bridge VPN)
 * The DualShock 4 and DualSense can be mapped on your keyboard
 * Many PlayStations can be mapped in Chiaki (instead of 1 account at the time in it's official counterpart)
 * It is open source so you can edit the code to add new features (if you are willing to try ...)
-* You can use it through a TUN VPN ([OpenVPN](quick_and_dirty.md)  or [WireGuard](multitreaded_vpn.md))
+* You can use it through a TUN VPN ([OpenVPN](quick_and_dirty.md)  or [WireGuard](multitreaded_vpn.md)), Wireguard being the best performing VPN in terms of streaming quality

 It is a great tool but the official application remains better if you are using a single PS and a DualShock (or DualSense) in my opinion.